ilovespectra/portals/README.md

 ![8](assets/8.png)<br><br>
 Objects outside the genesis pod will need Light Sources whether day or night, so I prefer to swap to night theme.
 Totally up to you.
 Add a few Light Sources either way and begin exploring the object from your free-floating camera view.
 ![9](assets/9.png)<br><br>
 Find a good location on your new object to place a Spawn Point fromn the Editor menu.
-Right click the Spawn Point, disable Main Spawn, and give it a unique name.
+Right click the Spawn Point, disable Default Spawnpoint, and give it a unique name.
 ![10](assets/10.png)<br><br>
 Add a Portal from the Editor menu as well.
 You can add a message, or toggle auto-teleport, by right clicking the Portal.
 ![11](assets/11.png)<br><br>